vserova/book/pages/ch_app.md

 -   Convert data between ASN.1, XML and JSON formats.

-<span class="nctnt highlight">Note:</span> Because ASN.1, XML and JSON are, in general, incompatible, the last two functions are supported only partially.
+*Note:* Because ASN.1, XML and JSON are, in general, incompatible, the last two functions are supported only partially.

 The following topics are discussed in subsections: